 High Quality Content Producers Will See More and More Demand

 PLR content, rewritten PLR content, 450 word “articles” and “ezine quality” articles will not cut it anymore, by a long shot.
-Your nice foreign writer that can supply you cheap content for $4 a piece laced with errors won’t do it either, I am afraid.
+Your nice foreign writer that can supply you cheap content for $4 a pop, content that is laced with errors won’t do it either, I am afraid.

 Let Google get into full force with author rank and let the shift from “link building” to content marketing happen – I can predict that a big number of so called “writers” will be out of business within the next 6 months or so.

 Big changes are happening and you have to adapt to them to stay in the SEO game.
-Content was always one very important factor – but 2013 will be THE year where it will be made very clear it’s the most important component, before anything else.
+Content was always one very important factor – but 2013 will be THE year where it will be made very clear that content is the most important factor in SEO, before anything else.